john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Lambdas

-The `lambda` keywork just creates unnamed function:
+The `lambda` keywork just creates unnamed function.
+Here is an example a typical function `check_is_even`, and a lambda statement with the same meaning:

     def check_is_even(n):
         return n % 2 == 0